Ibrahim al-Mujab: Biography

 The date and place of al-Mujab's birth are unknown.

 al-Mujab migrated from Kufa to Karbala in 861, after the Abbasid caliph al-Mutawakkil was killed at the hands of his son, al-Muntasir. al-Muntasir was more merciful towards the Shias, and sympathetic with the Alids, allowing them to freely visit the grave of Husayn.

 al-Mujab became the first custodian of the Husayn and Abbas shrines.

 It is reported that when al-Mujab entered the shrine of Husayn, he called, "Peace be upon you, O' father" to which he received an answer from the grave in a loud voice; "and with you be peace, O' my son"; and thus, became known as al-mujab, meaning "the answered one".

 One of his descendants recorded the incident in poetry, stating:

 Death and resting place

 Al-Mujab died in Karbala, in 912.
 He was buried in the grand courtyard of the Husayn shrine.

 In 1804, al-Mujab's grave and rawaq (hallway) were added to the north west side of the Husayn shrine's precinct, under the supervision of the shrines' custodian at the time, Jawad Nasrallah, as part of an expansion of the Husayn shrine.

 The zarih above his grave was renewed in 2013, by the Iranian association responsible for religious sites in Iraq.

+Descendants

+Ibrahim al-Mujab is the father of Muhammad al-Ha'iri, the ancestor of the Faiz Sayyids who are currently the custodians of Karbala.
+Along with the Faiz and al-Haeris, the Abu-Ragheef, an Iraqi tribe, also claim descent from Ibrahim.

+Abu-Ragheef

+The Abu-Ragheef are a Sayyid Husayni Musawi tribe in southern Iraq who claim descent from Ibrahim al-Mujab through his son Ahmad.
+Their lineage is as follows: